mhansen/graphviz-docs/content/en/docs/attrs/K.md

 types:
 - double
 used_by: GC
 description: Spring constant used in virtual physical model.
-It roughly correspond
 ---
-to an ideal edge length (in inches), in that increasing `K` tends to increase the distance between nodes.
+It roughly corresponds to an ideal edge length (in inches), in that increasing `K` tends to increase the distance between nodes.

 Note that the edge attribute [`len`]({{< ref "len.md" >}}) can be used to